2020 Online Radiology Tech Schools & Programs

 Students interested in graduate programs will complete 30 to 33 credit hours over the course of one to two years to earn their master's.
 A bachelor's degree in radiology must have been previously earned and the applicant must possess three years of relevant work experience.
 Graduates will be eligible to work as radiologist assistants.

-An associate degree is the minimum requirement for aspiring radiologic technologists to obtain a job at any healthcare facility and are available at universities and vocational schools.
+An associate degree is the minimum qualification needed to obtain a job as a radiologic technologist at any healthcare facility.
+These degrees are available at universities and vocational schools.

 Applicants interested in participating in an online radiology program will be required to submit a high school diploma or its GED equivalent.
 Some programs may also require that a placement exam be taken prior to enrollment.
 Students will take a total of 54 to 60 credit hours over the course of two years in order to graduate with their online degree.